glenkleidon/JSON-ND/README.md

 }
 ```

-A fully qualified JSON-ND Object can also be used:
+A fully qualified JSON-ND Object may also be used:

 ```
 {